clarchiu/scrum-ptious/README.md

 ### Submissions

 Employees can select a task and submit it for submission.
-Upon submission, managers can either accept or reject it.
+Upon submission, managers can either accept or reject it, as well as give feedback

 <p float="left">
   <img alt="employee submission" src="./docs/employee-submission.png" width="45%" />